 Nestled in the heart of the picturesque town of Wick and overlooking Wick River, The family-run Norseman Hotel features its own private garden.
 It offers an on-site car park and free Wi-Fi.

-Caithness Inn is located in Wick, within 6.3 miles of Sinclair's Bay and 19 miles of The Castle Gardens of Mey.
+Caithness Inn is located in Wick, 6.3 miles from Sinclair's Bay and 19 miles from The Castle Gardens of Mey.
 With free WiFi, this 4-star hotel offers room service.

 United Kingdom